Senate of Zimbabwe: History after reestablishment

 The re-established Senate, formed following the elections held on 26 November 2005, had a total of 66 members.
 50 members (5 from each province) were directly elected in single-member constituencies using the First-past-the-post system.
 The President appointed 6 additional members and the remaining 10 seats were held by traditional chiefs who were chosen in separate elections.
 Twenty-one women (20 elected and 1 appointed) occupy seats in the Senate.

 The Constitution of Zimbabwe Amendment No 18 of 2007 provided for the expansion of the Senate to 93 seats: six Senators from each province directly elected by voters registered in the 60 Senate constituencies; the 10 Provincial Governors appointed by the President; the president and deputy president of Council of Chiefs; 16 chiefs, being two chiefs from each province other than metropolitan provinces, and five Senators appointed by the President.

 The current Senate resulted from the 2013 constitution.
-The current Senate consists of 80 members, of whom 60 are elected for five-year terms in 6-member constituencies representing one of the 10 provinces, elected based on the votes in the lower house election, using party-list proportional representation, distributed using the Hare quota.
+The current Senate consists of 80 members, of whom 60 are elected for seven-year terms in 6-member constituencies representing one of the 10 provinces, elected based on the votes in the lower house election, using party-list proportional representation, distributed using the Hare quota.
 Additionally the Senate consists of 2 seats for each non-metropolitan provinces of Zimbabwe elected by each provincial assembly of chiefs using SNTV, 1 seat each for the president and deputy president of the National Council of Chiefs and 1 male and 1 female seat for people with disabilities elected on separate ballots using FPTP by an electoral college designated by the National Disability Board.